hakimifr/realmeUI-debloater/README.md

   2. From the platform-tools folder, double click the script.
 A cmd window should show up.
 Do as the prompt say, select mode that you want.
   3. That's it!
 Have fun debloating all those crap!

-Simply execute the file, follow the instructions given, and you're good to go!

 ## Side Notes
 - well ok i added script for linux user.